Cash Flow Strangulation

 Decoupling the sellable frontend product from the physical backend SKU — a structural flaw in legacy platforms that breaks during bundle sales, B2B cross-listing, and multi-variant operations.

-A complete OMS state machine — from order placement to post-delivery resolution — with granular intermediate states covering every conditional branching scenario.
+A complete Order Management System (OMS) state machine — from order placement to post-delivery resolution — with granular intermediate states covering every conditional branching scenario.

 The platform's transaction layer — engineered to execute the core commercial thesis of volume aggregation and spread capture.
 Activation is gated on Escrow infrastructure, not product readiness.